gomorpheus/morpheus-cli-docs/CLI-Manual.md

 ```
 Usage: morpheus instances run-workflow [instance] [workflow] [options]
+        --phase PHASE                Task Phase to run for Provisioning workflows.
+The default is provision.
     -O, --option OPTION              Option in the format -O field="value"
         --prompt                     Always prompt for input on every option, even those not prompted for by default.
     -N, --no-prompt                  No prompt, skips all input prompting.